buvis/docs/src/catalogue/adguard-home.md

 ## Description

-DNS proxy as ad-blocker for local network
+DNS proxy as ad-blocker for local network.

 ## k8 at home search